i-MSCP/plugins/incubator/OpenDKIM/README.md

 ### CONFIGURATION OF THE OPENDKIM DAEMON

 You can set the port in the file plugins/OpenDKIM/config.php Use min.
-4 and not more as 5 digits and not greater 65535 Default and fallback port is: 12345
+4 and not more as 5 digits and not greater than 65535 Default and fallback port is: 12345

 You can set trusted domains in the config.php.
-As default 127.0.0.1 and localhost are added
+As default 127.0.0.1 and localhost are added.

 ### AUTHORS AND CONTRIBUTORS